Workload Placement

 • Include tags for environment, team, cost center, and workload type

-• Align tags with your organization’s AWS tagging policy
+• Align tags with your organization's cloud provider tagging policy

 Troubleshooting